Philipp15b/go-steam/README.md

 When updating, always check the [`CHANGELOG.md`](CHANGELOG.md) first.

-## Updating go-steam for a new SteamKit version
+## Updating go-steam to a new SteamKit version

-To update go-steam for a new version of SteamKit, do the following:
+To update go-steam to a new version of SteamKit, do the following:

 	go get code.google.com/p/goprotobuf/protoc-gen-go
     git submodule init && git submodule update